erkin-personal/docs/how-to/register-machines-using-setup-keys.md

     <img src="/docs-static/img/architecture/peer-auto-tagging-setupkey.gif" alt="high-level-dia" className="imagewrapper"/>
 </p>

-NetBird offers a powerful [access control feature](/how-to/manage-network-access) that allows easy access management of your resources.
+Netzilo offers a powerful [access control feature](/how-to/manage-network-access) that allows easy access management of your resources.
 In a basic scenario, you would create multiple groups of peers and create access rules to define what groups can access each other.
 Adding peers to groups might become time-consuming in large networks with dozens of machines.

-Starting NetBird [v0.9.2](https://github.com/netbirdio/netbird/releases), when creating or updating a setup key, it is possible to specify a list of auto-assign groups.
+Starting Netzilo [v0.9.2](https://github.com/Netziloio/Netzilo/releases), when creating or updating a setup key, it is possible to specify a list of auto-assign groups.
 Every peer registered with this key will be automatically added to these groups.
 All the access control rules enabled for these groups will apply automatically.